 including the Bow River downstream of Banff National Park to Bassano Dam (this includes Ghost Reservoir, Glenmore Reservoir, Bearspaw Reservoir and Bassano Reservoir)

 - St. Mary's River mainstem (including tributaries) below the St. Mary's Reservoir in fisheries management zone PP1

 See the map below for areas that will fall under this time of day angling restrictions.

 Time of day angling restrictions will be implemented when water temperatures and flows reach certain thresholds.
 As such, EPA monitors temperature and flow data from flowing waters across southwestern Alberta; however, all decisions on time of day angling restrictions are made based upon conditions recorded at the Bow River monitoring station at Carseland.
 This station provides real-time water temperature and flow information, which allows EPA to compare real-time information to the thresholds set to protect fish during these high-risk periods.
 The information from this station is used for all time of day angling restrictions as the goal is to reduce overall angling effort in the basin, and not shift it to smaller streams containing species at risk like Westslope cutthroat trout and bull trout, which would add additional pressure to these fish populations.

 The thresholds that have been set to protect fish (based on the protection of trout) are:

-- when water temperatures exceed 20°C for three or more consecutive days and,
+- when mean (average) daily water temperatures exceed 20°C or three or more consecutive days and

-- when flows in the Bow River are below the 25th water flow percentile at that time of year as measured at the Carseland monitoring station.
+- when flows in the Bow River are below the 25th water flow percentile for 4 or more days at that time of year as measured at the Carseland monitoring station.